The Database Doctor

 Unfortunately, that's where the sanity ends.

 Like SQL Server, Postgres has the notion of a transaction number.
 In Postgres, it is called: txid.
-The txid in Postgres is a 32-bit value (for bizarre, historical reasons).
+The txid is a 32-bit value (for bizarre, historical reasons).
 Since any database worth running will have more than 4B transactions arriving at its door, Postgres has come up with a hacky way to "wrap" the xid around.
 This is called a "transaction wraparound" and it's a sick implementation that I will spare you the details of describing.

 From here, it gets even more bizarre.
 Unlike most other databases, Postgres stores two values for each row: xmin and xmax.
 Unlike other databases, they are stored for every row (or "tuple", as Postgres likes to call it because it's old school).
 The xmin is the txid that brought the row into existence, the xmax (if set) is the xid that deleted the row.
-Because, why would you use a good naming convention for central concepts in your database?
+Why would you use a good naming convention for central concepts in your database?

 Similar to other databases, when a transaction starts - it is assigned a txid and it keeps track of all other, active transactions at that time.
 Unlike other databases, The min and max txid for concurrently running transactions are also captured in the snapshot - and called: xmin and xmax - not to be confused with the related concept on the row.
 For an in depth treatment of the data structure, see this excellent blog by Jan Nidzwetzki: Introduction to Snapshots and Tuple Visibility in PostgreSQL